 Tokyo is Japan's capital and the world's most populous metropolis.
 Formerly known as Edo, Tokyo was essentially a small castle town until it became Japan's political center in 1603.
 A few decades later, Edo had grown into one of the world’s most populous cities.
 Today, Tokyo offers a seemingly unlimited choice of shopping, entertainment, culture, and dining to its visitors.
 The city's history can be appreciated in districts such as the historical Asakusa district, excellent museums, historic temples, and gardens.

 In Tokyo, the program will provide suggested lodging options for your convenience.
-Our target price for a reasonable business hotel in Tokyo is $75 per room per night (single occupancy), or less than $300 for our full stay in the capital.
-We will stay in Tokyo for 3-4 nights (depending on your arrival date) before transitioning to Nagoya.
-You are welcome to make your own lodging arrangements in Tokyo.
+Our target price for a reasonable business hotel in Tokyo is $75-100 per room per night, or less than $300 for our full stay in the capital.
+We will stay in Tokyo for 2-4 nights (depending on your departure date) before returning to the U.S. You are also welcome to make your own lodging arrangements in Tokyo.
 Hostels or capsule hotels start at about $25 per night, while larger Western-style hotels cost start from around $125 per night.

 Total projected housing & living expenses

 Tokyo hotel: $200-300

 * All costs are approximated.
 These depend on the currency exchange rate and your choice of lodging.
 For example, you could save about $800 if you decided to stay in hostels instead of business hotels.
 Conversely, the cost of lodging could double if you wanted to stay in more upscale hotels throughout the trip.
 Although the program will provide lodging options for all program participants, it does not guarantee quality.